-After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox and Friends’ hosts and guests
+After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox & Friends’ hosts and guests

 Kilmeade did find something to dislike about Biden, saying, “If you’re going to say that President Trump was rude, there was only one person who called the other one a clown, a racist, the worst president ever and told [him] to shut up.
 And that was Joe Biden on Donald Trump.”

-But the “Fox and Friends” hosts mostly tried a pox-on-both-houses approach by expressing disappointment with Biden and Trump.
+But the “Fox & Friends” hosts mostly tried a pox-on-both-houses approach by expressing disappointment with Biden and Trump.

 His colleague, Ainsley Earhardt, struck the same disappointed tone.
 “Punches were thrown, it got a little nasty,” she said, adding, “But I don’t think any minds were changed after watching last night, there weren’t any big zingers.”

-“We were the big losers last night,” chimed in Kilmeade, who quickly added that he was referring to voters, not the “Fox and Friends” crew.
+“We were the big losers last night,” chimed in Kilmeade, who quickly added that he was referring to voters, not the “Fox & Friends” crew.

 Read More: